Corvimae/pokemon-ranger/README.md

 **Attributes**

-`species` - The name of the Pokemon.
+`species` (string, required) - The name of the Pokemon.
 This is used as a unique identifier for the tracker and is displayed in the sidebar.

-`baseStats` - A JSON-formatted array of base stats for each of the Pokémon's evolutions.
+`baseStats` (string, required) - A JSON-formatted array of base stats for each of the Pokémon's evolutions.
 If the Pokémon has no evolutions, you should still provide an array-of-arrays (e.g. `[[50, 50, 50, 50, 50, 50]]`).

-`hiddenPower` (default: false) - If true, hidden power type will be calculated and displayed.
+`hiddenPower` (boolean, default: false) - If true, hidden power type will be calculated and displayed.

-`generation` (default: 4) - Which generation's formulas to use.
+`generation` (number | 'lgpe', default: 4) - Which generation's formulas to use.
 Gen 1-2 are not supported, and specifying `lgpe` will change results.

+`hpIV` (number) - A static value for the HP IV.
+Unless you know the IV will always be set (for example, from a trade Pokémon), ignore this attribute.

+`attackIV` (number)  - A static value for the attack IV.
+Unless you know the IV will always be set (for example, from a trade Pokémon), ignore this attribute.

+`defenseIV` (number)  - A static value for the defense IV.
+Unless you know the IV will always be set (for example, from a trade Pokémon), ignore this attribute.

+`spAttackIV` (number)  - A static value for the special attack IV.
+Unless you know the IV will always be set (for example, from a trade Pokémon), ignore this attribute.

+`spDefenseIV` (number)  - A static value for the special defense IV.
+Unless you know the IV will always be set (for example, from a trade Pokémon), ignore this attribute.

+`speedIV` (number)  - A static value for the HP IV.
+Unless you know the IV will always be set (for example, from a trade Pokémon), ignore this attribute.

+`nature` (string)  - A static value for the nature.
+Unless you know the nature will always be set (for example, from a trade Pokémon), ignore this attribute.

 **Content**